RedPitaya/RedPitaya/RPdocs/source/developerGuide/software/clt.rst

 ========================

-The Red Pitaya signal generator can be controlled through the `generate <https://github.com/RedPitaya/RedPitaya/tree/master/Test/generate>`_command line utility, but be aware it interferes with the GUI based Oscilloscope & Generator application.
+The Red Pitaya signal generator can be controlled through the `generate <https://github.com/RedPitaya/RedPitaya/tree/master/Test/generate>`_ command line utility, but be aware it interferes with the GUI based Oscilloscope & Generator application.
 Usage instructions (see Table 7 as well):

 .. code-block:: shell-session